-- (a.) the financial statements and notes comply with the Australian Accounting Standards; - (b.) the financial statements and notes comply with the reporting guidelines of the General Manager; - (c.) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Union for the financial year to which they relate; - (d.) there are reasonable grounds to believe that the Union will be able to pay its debts as and when they become due and payable; - (e.) during the financial year to which the GPFR relates and since the end of the financial year: - (i.) meetings of the Committee of Management were held in accordance with the rules of the organisation, and - (ii.) the financial affairs of the Union have been managed in accordance with the rules of the organisation, and - (iii.) the financial records of the Union have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009 & Regulations; and - (iv.) the financial records of the Union have been kept as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - (v.) to the knowledge of any member of the Committee, no information has been sought in any request by a member of the Union or a Registrar duly made under Section 272 of the Fair Work (Registered Organisations) Act 2009; and - (vi.) no orders have been made by the Commission under Section 273 of Schedule 1B to the Fair Work (Registered Organisations) Act 2009. - (vii.) no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- (a.) the financial statements and notes comply with the Australian Accounting Standards; - (b.) the financial statements and notes comply with the reporting guidelines of the Commissioner; - (c.) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Union for the financial year to which they relate; - there are reasonable grounds to believe that the Union will be able to pay its debts as and when they become due (d.) and payable; - (e.) during the financial year to which the GPFR relates and since the end of the financial year: - (i.) meetings of the Committee of Management were held in accordance with the rules of the organisation, and - (ii.) the financial affairs of the Union have been managed in accordance with the rules of the organisation, and - (iii.) the financial records of the Union have been kept and maintained in accordance with the Fair Work (Registered Organisations) Act 2009 & Regulations; and - (iv.) the financial records of the Union have been kept as far as practicable, in a consistent manner to each of the other reporting units of the organisation; and - to the knowledge of any member of the Committee, no information has been sought in any request by a (v.) member of the Union or a Commissioner duly made under Section 272 of the Fair Work (Registered Organisations) Act 2009; and - where any order for inspection of financial records has been made by the Fair Work Commission under (vi.)
+Section 273 of the RO Act, there has been compliance.